leeyuejia/GA_seif2020/unit_1/w01d3/homework/Fake_Resume_and_Github_Practice/README.md

 Grumpy cat is looking for a new job!
 Using what you know about HTML and CSS, help him by creating a resume website for him.
 (Note: You don't need to know 'real information' about Grumpy Cat -- just make things up!)

-This is what he wants you to incdlude and do for his resume:
+This is what he wants you to include and do for his resume:

 - have an `index.html` file
 - have an `style.css` file that is linked to the `index.html` file